Regional emergency radio network

 Volunteer-built

-A growing network of 800+ repeaters across the UK
+A growing regional network of 800+ repeaters across the UK

 What is LocalMesh?